patrickianwilson/template-java-project/README.md

 **Eg**: (the following is not actually needed to run a cardinal service)

 ```
-cardsharp policy create --name "inquest-dev-rabbit-svc-list-perms-policy" \
+cardsharp policy create --name "%%{{ModuleName.lowerCase}}%%-integ-testing-perms-policy" \
---description "A policy granting the rabbit service access to list permissions for an account" \
+--description "A policy granting the integ testing service account access to all APIs and resources for this service" \
---permission "CardSharp.ListPermissionsForAccount" \
+--permission "%%{{ModuleName}}%%.*" \
 --resource "*" \
---account "inquest-dev-rabbit-svc"
+--account "%%{{ModuleName.lowerCase}}%%-dev-svc"

 ```

-Finally, you probably want to register a user account for testing
+Finally, you may want to register a user account for testing (not required):

 ```
 mercury account register --display-name TestUser --email test@inquestdevops.com --fname Test --lname User --password insecure